 A study found that taxanes reduce the risk of recurrence of only certain molecular types of breast cancer.
 So using a taxane to treat the other types of breast cancer doesn't offer any real benefits.
 The results were reported at the 2009 ASCO Breast Cancer Symposium.

 The researchers looked at more than 2,000 early-stage breast cancer tumor specimens using advanced molecular biology technology.
 Each specimen was put into one of five categories:

 - Luminal A tumors are hormone-receptor-positive, HER2-negative, and slow-growing.
 They were the most common type of tumor (42%).

 - Core basal tumors are hormone-receptor-negative, HER2-negative, and positive for other genetic abnormalities (Ki67, CK5/6 and EGFR).
 They were the second most common type of tumor (24%).

-- Luminal B tumors are hormone-receptor-positive, HER2-negative, and fast-growing.
+- Luminal B tumors are hormone-receptor-positive, HER2-positive, and fast-growing.
 They were the third most common type of tumor (18%).

 - HER2-positive cancers were the fourth most common type of tumor (12%).

 - Aggressive non-basal tumors are hormone-receptor-negative, HER2-negative, and negative for other genetic abnormalities.
 They were the least common type of tumor (5%).

 The researchers reviewed the medical records of the women from whom the specimens were obtained to see if including a taxane in adjuvant chemotherapy reduced the risk of breast cancer recurrence.